What’s happening in Congress right now will have a big impact on the economy and American families

 2. The debt ceiling is the biggest worry for the economy.
 Failing to lift the debt ceiling would be a big deal.
 It would almost certainly cause financial markets to plunge and could easily lead to a recession and millions of job losses.
 It’s telling that former treasury secretaries of both parties have been urging Congress to act ASAP on this.

 The debt ceiling is the limit on how much the United States can borrow.
 In theory, it’s supposed to prevent Congress from overspending.
 In reality, it hasn’t worked that way in years.
 Both Republicans and Democrats have overspent and added to the national debt to pay for wars, tax cuts, recession relief and more.
 Congress spends the money and then, months later, has to lift the debt ceiling to pay for all the spending it already approved.
 It’s a quirky system.
 Other countries don’t do it like this.
-Many people compare it to spending on a credit card and then Congress acting shocked when the credit card bill is due.
+Many people compare it to spending on a credit card and then Congress acting shocked when the bill is due.

 Republicans are refusing to raise the debt ceiling this time, because they say they’ve been boxed out of the debate over the new Democratic spending package.
-So they allege Democrats should have to deal with the difficult debt ceiling vote on their own.
+So they allege Democrats should have to deal with the difficult debt-ceiling vote on their own.
 GOP lawmakers also blame Democrats for seeking too much new spending, but the reality is Republicans also ran huge deficits under Trump, including enacting a nearly $2 trillion tax cut that now has to be paid for.

 If Congress does not lift the debt ceiling before Oct.
 18, the Treasury will not have enough cash on hand to pay all of its bills because it won’t be able to borrow any more money.
 That means someone won’t get paid.
 The government could stop paying Social Security or members of the military.
-Or they could opt not to pay bondholders, which affects many retirement funds.
+Or it could opt not to pay bondholders, which affects many retirement funds.
 The bottom line is potentially millions of people won’t get the money they expected.
 It would mark the first time the United States has not paid all of its bills on time.

 When there’s a default, it triggers a chain reaction of pain.
 Bondholders demand higher interest rates on U.S. debt going forward.
 That raises costs for the government and for Americans trying to get loans, since loan rates are often based off government bond yields.
 All of this is likely to cause panic selling in the stock market and make consumers hesitant to spend during a crisis, hurting growth across the country.
 If the default stretches on for weeks, a recession and big job losses are a real possibility.
 In a warning sign, bond yields started rising Tuesday, triggering a 569 point drop in the Dow Jones industrial average.
 Wall Street analysts say that’s a mild taste of what would happen if the nation gets really close to default — or actually does default.